 Next, you need to print your labels.
 The type of printer you choose will depend on your label volume and durability needs.
 Most businesses use dedicated label printers that rely on either Direct Thermal or Thermal Transfer technology.
 Direct Thermal printers use heat to create the image on the label and are great for short-term applications like shipping labels.
 For product labels that need to last, Thermal Transfer printers are the better choice.
 They use a ribbon to create a durable image that won’t fade over time.
 You can find a wide variety of barcode labels designed for either printing method.

-Scanners and Verifiers
+Selecting the Best Scanners and Verifiers

 To make your barcodes useful, you need a way to read them.
 Barcode scanners come in many forms, from simple handheld units at the checkout counter to more complex systems used for warehouse inventory.
 But just because a scanner can read your barcode doesn’t mean every scanner can.
 That’s where verifiers come in.
 A barcode verifier is a specialized device that grades the quality of your printed labels against official standards.
 It helps you catch common barcode verification challenges like low contrast or smudging before your products hit the supply chain, ensuring they scan reliably for everyone.

-The Right Labels and Adhesives for Any Environment
+Matching Labels and Adhesives to Your Environment

 The physical label is just as important as the code printed on it.
 The material and adhesive you choose should match your product and its environment.
 A standard paper label might be fine for a book, but a beverage in a cold case needs a water-resistant label that won’t peel or smudge.
 You can typically choose from materials like premium paper, water-resistant synthetics, and weatherproof vinyls to match your product's needs.
 The adhesive is also critical—it needs to stick securely to different surfaces like cardboard, plastic, or glass without damaging the product or falling off during shipping and handling.